element-hq/riot-android/CONTRIBUTING.md

 > ./gradlew testAppReleaseUnitTest

+### Tests

+Riot is currently supported on Android Jelly Bean (API 16+): please test your change on an Android device (or Android emulator) running with API 16.
+Many issues can happen (including crashes) on older devices.
+Also, if possible, please test your change on a real device.
+Testing on Android emulator may not be sufficient.

 ### Internationalisation

 When adding new string resources, please only add new entries in file `value/strings.xml`.
 Translations will be added later by the community of translators with a specific tool named [Weblate](https://translate.riot.im/projects/riot-android/).